vmware-tanzu-labs/yaml-overlay-tool/docs/documentation.md

 ## Introduction to YAML Overlay Tool

-YAML Overlay Tool (YOT) is not a traditional text-based templating tool.
-It is more like an overlay tool that takes fragments of YAML configuration to apply or inject over the top of an existing YAML configuration.
+YAML Overlay Tool (Yot) is not a traditional text-based templating tool.
+It is an overlay tool that takes fragments of YAML configuration to apply or inject over the top of an existing YAML configuration.

 Each overlay operation is performed with a JSONPath `query`, a desired `value`, and an `action`.
 If a JSONPath `query` returns no results, a desired value is either ignored (default behavior), or injected, (`onMissing`).
 It can also provide a specific path or set of paths (`injectPath`) to inject the value, if the initial JSONPath query was not a fully-qualified JSONPath.